Chartered certified accountant

 What to expect

-- Although the work is mainly office based, you may carry out audits at clients' premises, which can involve travelling and spending time away from home, sometimes up to a few weeks at a time.
+- Although the majority of your work is office based, you may carry out audits at clients' premises, which can involve travelling and spending time away from home, sometimes up to a few weeks at a time.

-- ACCA is a globally recognised accountancy professional body, so once qualified you'll be able to work abroad.
+- As ACCA is a globally recognised accountancy professional body, there are opportunities to work abroad once qualified.

 Qualifications

-The term 'chartered certified' is legally protected and to become a chartered certified accountant you must have successfully completed the ACCA Qualification and become an ACCA member.
-You'll also need three years' relevant work experience, which can be done while you're studying for the qualification.
+The term 'chartered certified' is legally protected and to become a chartered certified accountant you must successfully complete the ACCA Qualification and become an ACCA member.
+You'll also need three years' professional work experience, which can be done while you're studying for the qualification.

 Large employers with graduate accountant trainee schemes typically require good A-level results and a minimum of a 2:1 degree.
 Some may specify a degree discipline, such as accountancy or a finance-related subject.
 You'll be trained on the job and will study for the ACCA Qualification at the same time.